 Naturally, we became temporary beach bums.
 We, along with everyone else in our situation, sat in the park for the next FIVE hours.

 I pulled out my beach towel and tried to nap on a bench, feet propped up and over my giant checked bag.
 When napping failed, I walked around and took a few photos.
 I people-watched for a bit.
-I became upset when a man sat at the bench across from me and started feeding pigeons (aka rats of the sky).
+I became upset when a man sat on the bench across from me and started feeding pigeons (aka rats of the sky).

 As exhausted as I was, I could not fault the views.

 Our third and final leg of our travel day was to fly from Split to Munich to Heathrow.
 We arrived at Heathrow at 8:20pm.
-It was a long and exhausting day of travel but I don’t know how we could have made it less painful with the exception of catching the late-morning catamaran from Hvar Town to Split.
+It was a long and exhausting day of travel, but I don’t know how we could have made it less painful with the exception of catching the late-morning catamaran from Hvar Town to Split.
 This would have allowed us to sleep in and check out of our Airbnb at an acceptable time of day.

 In conclusion, our vacation in Croatia was like a HIIT workout – extreme travel days followed by extremely lazy days at the beach.
-We’d return to Croatia, however, if we could only take one more trip to either Greece or Croatia, we’d choose Greece.
+We’d return to Croatia; however, if we could only take one more trip to either Greece or Croatia, we’d choose Greece.
 Why?
-The food better fits our taste and the hospitality is 10/10.
+The food better fits our taste, and the hospitality is 10/10.